DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

   4- Add SonarQube Analysis to my CI/CD pipeline
-  	* Goal: Configure my jenkins pipeline to trigger SonarQube analysis on each commit or pull request.
+  	 Goal: Configure my jenkins pipeline to trigger SonarQube analysis on each commit or pull request.

   	Steps:

   	1- Modify Jenkinsfile to include SonarQube stage :
-  	  * In my project's jenkinsfile, i add a stage for SonarQUbe analysis This runs a statiic aanalysis on the codebase after the build stage.
+  	  * In my project's jenkinsfile, i add a stage for SonarQUbe analysis This runs a static analysis on the codebase after the build stage.

   pipeline {
     agent any